 When you are done with the settings, proceed to the Style tab, and customize the view of your filter.
-Click the “Publish” button, go to the Preview and check out how it all looks like together.
+Click the “Publish” button, go to the Preview, and check out what it all looks like together.

 The process will be almost the same as for the posts.
 Let’s define what will be the difference in particular settings in the WP Dashboard for filtering the products on the WooCommerce shop page.